ShawnO86/National_News_Weather/README.md

 ```[tasklist]
 ### TO DO:
-- [ ] Nighttime color styling and ability to switch automatically based on local time,
+- [x] Nighttime color styling and ability to switch automatically based on local time,
-- [ ] Learn and implement chart.js for vue to display graphs of different weather info.
+- [x] Learn and implement chart.js for vue to display graphs of different weather info,
+- [ ] Setup autocomplete for zipcode or city input,
+- [ ] Move to AWS.
 ```

 ### Project Setup & Install Package